blairrorani/blairrorani-old/newsletter/index.md

 ![Kramer]({{ site.baseurl }}/images/kramer.gif)

-I send free tips, tutorials and ideas about creating change at your company to your inbox each month.
+I send free tips and ideas about employee experience design each week.

 No spam.
 Unsubscribe whenever you want.
 Just type your name and email below.